sudomateo/website/content/gear/index.md

 This laptop stand is cool because it collapses nicely for travel but it's _way_ too expensive for what it is.
 It also doesn't adjust to a low enough height for for my liking.
-It does keep my laptop raised though which is nice for cooling, saving desk space, and aligning the laptop monitor with another monitor.
+It does keep my laptop raised, though, which is nice for cooling, saving desk space, and aligning the laptop monitor with another monitor.
 However, I wouldn't buy this again unless the price dropped by 50%.